 Why it’s so awesome: This quirky art display was created in the 1970s in honor of the World Expo, which was held in Osaka.
 It’s a creature with three faces, all pointing in different directions, and makes for fun and quirky photos.

-What to do there: Take your camera along with you and get some great selfies next to this Osaka must see.
-The statue is 70 meters high and is one of the more unusual attractions in Osaka.
+What to do there: Take your camera along with you and get some great selfies next to this Osaka must-see.
+The statue is 70 meters high and is one of the more unusual Osaka tourist attractions.